kayjeee/Portfolio--Mobile-first/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I Give credit to Micro Verse for inspiring this project

 I would like to thank my partnerS in microverse for helping out in completing this master piece